 Capstone Project Course (choose 1)

-Note: AP credit may not fulfill certificate requirements.
-No more than three courses may originate in a single department.
+Note: The certificate requires a total of six courses.
+AP credit may not fulfill certificate requirements.
+No more than three courses may originate in a single department (*the capstone course is not included in this requirement).
 No more than two courses that count toward the Certificate may be used to also satisfy the requirements of any major, minor, or other certificate program.

 As a Trinity student, you must declare the certificate through the University Registrar’s Office.
 Forms can be filled out at their office in the Smith Warehouse.
 As a Pratt student, you can access the form here or through the Dean’s office.